 Use a time exception for any circumstance out of the normal.
-For example: logging in an absence/tardy, recording make-up time, school activity, etc. Failure to make a time exception will result in a 3-point deduction on the professional accountability grid for each occurrence.
+For example: logging in an absence/tardy, recording make-up time, school activity, etc. Failure to make a time exception will result in a 1-point deduction for each occurrence on the clinical documentation portion of the professional accountability grade.